 Council will Council will monitor progress through Actively recognise and celebrate the First Nations People, their heritage and acknowledge them as the traditional owners of Wyndham.
 Council's implementation of the Reconciliation Action Plan Celebrate Wyndham's history, cultural heritage and cultural diversity.
-Community satisfaction with Council's: Provision of arts and cultural activities including public art, exhibitions, performing arts and community events Provision of Council events and experiences Lead and create social connections, empower the community and build community resilience.
-Community satisfaction with Council's: Provision and maintenance of community centres and neighbourhood hubs Provision of activities and programs that are accessible and inclusive of the community The degree to which Council empowers the community to form social connections Foster inclusion and equality and strengthen opportunities for everyone to feel that they belong and are valued.
-Community satisfaction with Council's: The degree to which activities, services and programs are inclusive of all members of the community Protect and promote community safety.
-Community satisfaction with Council's: • Provision of the school crossing service • Representation, lobbying and advocacy on behalf of the community with other levels of government and stakeholders on key issues
+Community satisfaction with Council's: • Provision of public art, exhibitions, events, art and cultural activities • Major community events Lead and create social connections, empower the community and build community resilience.
+Community satisfaction with Council's: Provision and maintenance of community centres and neighbourhood hubs Provision of activities and programs that are accessible and inclusive of all members of the community The degree to which Council empowers the community to form and lead social connections Provision and maintenance of community facilities and venues for hire Foster inclusion and equality and strengthen opportunities for everyone to feel that they belong and are valued.
+Community satisfaction with Council's: Provision of activities and programs that are accessibility and inclusive of all members of the community Protect and promote community safety.
+Community satisfaction with Council's: • Provision of the school crossing service • Representation, lobbying and advocacy on behalf of the